JagritGumber/gem/spec.md

 This structure keeps scenes modular and organized, and allows each scene to define its own node hierarchy and logic.
 All file paths are explicit and use the same directive style as elsewhere in Pyzza.
 # Gem Scene Graph Syntax

-GEMM supports scene files that define the structure of a scene as a tree of Gems (formerly called nodes).
+Gem supports scene files that define the structure of a scene as a tree of Gems (formerly called nodes).
 A scene file contains a SINGLE top-level Gem (the root).
-Child Gems are nested inside their parent.
+Child Gems are neste;d inside their parent.
 To avoid an explicit `children` array, the parser uses a naming convention:

 - Gem names MUST start with an uppercase letter (e.g., `Player`, `Background`)
 - Property keys MUST start with a lowercase letter (e.g., `position`, `sprite`)